 Flossing in between your teeth will help remove any food debris that your toothbrush can’t reach.
 If the food debris isn’t removed, the bacteria will begin to feed on it, causing bad breath.

 Using mouthwash can help fight germs and freshen your breath.
-However if the problem is more serious, such as gum disease, then it may only mask the bad breath smell.
+However, if the problem is more serious, such as gum disease, then it may only mask the bad breath smell.
 In which case you should see your dentist.
 However drinking plenty of water can help keep bad smells at bay as being hydrated will help the production of saliva, which naturally rinses the mouth.

 We all know that smoking is bad for our health but it’s also one of the main causes of bad breath.
-Not only is tobacco quite smelly on its own but it can also cause dry mouth, which encourages bacteria grow, making it even smellier.
+Not only is tobacco quite smelly on its own but it can also cause dry mouth, which encourages bacteria growth, making it even smellier.
 The smell of tobacco can even linger after you have brushed your teeth.

-The bristles on your toothbrush can gradually become worn and damaged so its important to regularly replace your toothbrush.
+The bristles on your toothbrush can gradually become worn and damaged so it’s important to regularly replace your toothbrush.
 A newer toothbrush can remove plaque more effectively than an older one, therefore it is more effective at keeping your mouth fresh and clean.